-Pastor Chris Beard described it in a totally awesome sermon which inspired this post, when he said, "to encourage is to speak courage into some one's heart.
+Pastor Chris Beard (http://www.fcacincinnati.org/) described it this way, "to encourage is to speak courage into someone's heart.

 No matter what our circumstance, no matter what our station in life, we can all encourage others!
 Quoting Pastor Chris again, "We are made to take the input of others, and to to give our input to others.